-Getting into UK banking for Indian nationals seeking work in the UK
+Getting a UK personal account for Indian nationals seeking work in the UK

 The Indian population in the UK is a sign of the historic connections between the countries, which of course are both members of the Commonwealth of Nations – India alone accounts for over half of the Commonwealth’s entire population.